Michigan Officials Charged With Involuntary Manslaughter In Flint Water Crisis

 “Skidmore died of Legionnaires’ disease after many others had been diagnosed with the illness, yet no public outbreak notice had been issued,” the state attorney general’s office said.

+Lyon's charging document accuses him of being aware of the Legionnaires’ disease outbreak in Genesee County by at least January 2015 and not notifying the public until a year later.
 Because officials failed to notify the public and act to stop the outbreak, the disease spread throughout Flint’s water system, authorities said.

+The Michigan attorney general’s office said that within a month of the water source being switched in April 2014, local, state, and federal officials began receiving complaints from Flint residents about water quality.
+The complaints included reports of discoloration, foul odor, and skin rashes.

+By October 2014 Genesee County recorded 30 cases of Legionnaires’ disease for the previous six months.
+In previous years the county recorded two to nine cases of the disease per year.

 Gov. Rick Snyder, who has apologized for his administration's failures in the water crisis, expressed support for Wells and Lyon, saying in a statement that they had his "full faith and confidence."